johnkariuki/CheckpointOne/README.md

 ## Security

-If you discover any security related issues, please email [John Kariuki](john.kariuki@andela.com) or create an issue.
+If you discover any security related issues, please email me at [John Kariuki](john.kariuki@andela.com) or create an issue.

 ## Credits